nguyntony/eboy/README.md

 - [API](https://api.rawg.io/docs/)

 ## All about redux
+The following guide is primarily used for the initial setup of redux and the necessary technologies to make it function properly within your app.
+After you have set this up you will basically have a skeleton that will help improve your workflow!

 Go to the root index.js file
 1. `import {createStore} from 'redux'`
 2. `const store = createStore()` this createStore() will take a reducer (ie. you may have multiple reducers and will need to combine them into one)